arxanas/scm-record/README.md

 $ cargo install --locked scm-diff-editor
 ```

+@nocommit instruct to use --force
+@nocommit add note about how they were distributed together in the past
+@nocommit add README.mds to each crate

 This is a standalone binary that uses the `scm-record` library as a front-end, and can be integrated directly into some source control systems:

 - [Git](https://git-scm.org):